Joash09/automatic-spork/README.md

 An image which resolution of 100 000 x 100 000 pixels multiplied by one bit per pixel gives total number of bits.
 Dividing by 8 gives total number of bytes.
 Finally, dividing by 10^9 gives total number of Gigabytes (approx. 1.25 GB).
 Multiplied by the expected 1000 images gives the worst case disk usage (approx 1.25 TB)

-To convert an image into a bit packed from we can use Numpy's packbits feature.
+To convert an image into a bit packed form we can use Numpy's packbits feature.

 ```python
 parasite = packbits(array(Image.open(parasite_path).convert("1")))